Eric Louw: Minister

-Louw was at the 1960 Commonwealth Prime Ministers' Conference on behalf of the then Prime Minister of South Africa, H.F.
-Verwoerd.
-As Minister of Foreign Affairs he assisted the Prime Minister, Dr HF Verwoerd, at the historic Commonwealth conference in London in 1961 when South Africa withdrew her membership.
+As Minister of Foreign Affairs he assisted Prime Minister Verwoerd at the historic 1960 Commonwealth Prime Ministers' Conference conference in London in 1961, when South Africa withdrew her membership.
 At the 1961 session of the United Nations, Louw represented South Africa when he became involved in stormy debates with the Indian delegation who objected to the treatment of the Indo-South African population under apartheid.
-Louw had a reputation as a "hard man", and in his speeches at the UN were noted for their virulent tone as he aggressively defended apartheid.
+Louw had a reputation as a "hard man", and his speeches at the UN were noted for their virulent tone as he aggressively defended apartheid.
 Louw's speeches before the UN General Assembly claiming that the United Nations did not have the right to discuss apartheid ended in defeat with the 45 nations voting for the Indian motion to discuss apartheid; 8 nations abstained from the vote; and only Australia, Belgium, France, Portugal, and Luxembourg voted with South Africa in maintaining that apartheid was an internal South African matter.
-At the UN Security Council, an Indian motion calling apartheid a danger to the peace of Africa was passed 9 votes to zero with both Britain and France abstaining from the vote.
+At the UN Security Council, an Indian motion calling apartheid a danger to the peace of Africa was passed 9 votes to zero, with both Britain and France abstaining from the vote.

 In October 1961, while at the United Nations, Louw was involved in a violent debate on the floor of the UN General Assembly with the delegations from a number of black African nations about the merits of apartheid.
 Time magazine reported that Louw's speech on the UN floor was "a provocative whitewash of his country's apartheid policy".
 His thesis was summed by Time as: "South Africa's rigidly repressed blacks are actually enjoying blissful freedom and enlightened education".
 Louw argued that the criticism of South Africa from the Soviet delegation was spurious because the Soviet Union "conveniently ignores conditions existing in Hungary and in the Soviet Union's occupied or colonial territories."
 Louw depicted the newly independent African nations as falling into the Soviet sphere of influence, saying: "The ruler of Ghana is flirting with Moscow and Peking.
 Guinea, soon after being given its independence, promptly became a disciple of Moscow.
 Mali appears to be going the same way."
 Louw argued that criticism of apartheid from the delegations from the two oldest black African nations, Liberia and Ethiopia, was invalid as he claimed that living conditions in both Liberia and Ethiopia were "appalling".
 He mocked the African states for their poverty, noting that the total promised contribution of black African states towards the UN's budget was 21/4% of the total budget for 1961 and that most of the sums had not been paid."